OpenClaw-Inspired Self-Evolving Local-First IDE Workflows

 Before diving into what I built, it is worth understanding the system that inspired it.

 OpenClaw is a self-hosted AI assistant platform created by Peter Steinberger.
 It runs on your own hardware (a laptop, Mac Mini, VPS, or Docker container) and connects large language models to the messaging apps you already use.
-The fundamental shift it represents is treating your AI assistant not as a prompt engineering challenge, but as an infrastructure problem.
+The fundamental shift it represents is treating your AI assistant as an infrastructure problem (routing, memory, tools, uptime) more than a one-off prompt engineering exercise.

 OpenClaw’s Architecture